L'Oeil de Poisson

-"L'Oeil de Poisson," was the name of both the gallery and exhibition that I made.
-"Oeil de Poisson" in English is "fish eye", but signifies a sort of reflection unto infinity, peephole, or mise en abyme.
-When, in 2019, I was first invited to develop a new work for L'Oeil de Poisson, I was informed that the gallery was about to move out of its building because of impending renovations.
-When I visited the gallery, the office space was filled with moving boxes.
-This planned move never took place, but in the intervening years between the beginning of the project and its exhibition, multiple sequences of staff turnover and a global pandemic created layers of confusion about the gallery's identity.
-My work reflected and amplified this confusion, taking the form of a publication and an exhibition that intensified the underlying dislocation of the gallery from its identity.
+"Oeil de Poisson" means "fish eye", and is the french term for a peephole, but also signifies a sort of reflection unto infinity, or mise en abyme.
+When, in 2019, I was first invited to develop a new work for the artisti-run centre l'Oeil de Poisson, the office was filled with half-packed moving boxes.
+I was informed that the gallery was about to temporarily move out of its building because of impending renovations.
+This planned move never took place, but in the intervening years between the beginning of the project and its exhibition, multiple structural interruptions intervened in planning and pursuing the project.
+These included frequent staff turnover, global pandemic, impending, but never actualized moves, etc. These created layers of confusion about the gallery's fixity, permanence, identity, and emplacement.
+My work, also entitled l’Oeil de Poisson, took the form of a publication and an exhibition that reflected and amplified the underlying dislocation of the gallery from its identity.

 The project was curated by Dominique Sirois-Rouleau, and the initial research for the work was supported by a grant from the Canada Council for the Arts.